amafjarkasi/exercise-todo-list-react-with-fetch/README.md

-# To-Do List React Example w/ Fetch API
+# To-Do List React Project w/ Fetch API

-This template is similar to create-react-app but it's meant for 4Geeks Academy students.
+This is an project for a to-do list in React JS and utilizing a fetch function with an external API

 ##### Download the boilerplate using git